lazpeng/etsuko/README.md

 on build and is composed of the contents inside the assets/ (tracked by git) and assets_dbg/ (not tracked by git) in the root directory.

-In general a song needs 3 files to function properly:
+In general, a song needs 3 files to function properly:
 - song_name.txt file describing the song
 - album_art.jpg image containing the album art, specified inside the .txt
 - song_audio.mp3 audio file also specified inside the .txt